Thanks to fast 4G and 5G mobile internet, it's never been easier to stay connected on the move.

 How to find free public Wi-Fi

 Public Wi-Fi networks are very common.
-While coffee shops, restaurants, and airports are where you are most likely to find them, you can now access wireless from many places.
-Some cities, like Glasgow, London and York even offer citywide Wi-Fi, where you can connect to wireless from almost anywhere in the area.
+While coffee shops, restaurants, and airports are the most common places to find them, you can now access wireless in other creative places.

 The cost of using public Wi-Fi

 Most public Wi-Fi will be cheap, but you might need to provide your email address to access certain hotspots.
 Remember to uncheck any marketing boxes if you want to avoid emails from the venue, network provider, or other partners.

 Several broadband and mobile services operate national Wi-Fi hotspot networks and provide free access if you're a customer.

 Each of these will be labelled with its provider name and will require you to log in.
 You'll usually need your broadband or mobile account login and password to access each of these networks.

 If you're a BT customer, you have access to a vast network of free public wireless networks through BT Wi-Fi (previously known as BT Openzone).
 On demand is available to anyone from £4.99 per hour, too.
 You can find BT Wi-Fi hotspots in hotels, shopping centres, service stations and in towns and cities across the UK, and you also get access to around millions hotspots outside the country too.

 BT broadband customers may even be providing access to other people from your own router by sharing a portion of bandwidth with BT Wi-Fi.
 But don’t worry, it’s secure and kept separate from your own network.
 If you don't like this idea, you can disable it in your router settings.